 Council offers a number of avenues for assistance with your planning matters.
-In the initial stages of any project it is always great to get the best advice for moving forward with your proposal.
+In the initial stages of any project it is always good to get advice before moving forward with your proposal.

-We suggest that if you have some preliminary drawings or photos and are ready to discuss, that you may wish to utilise either Council's Planning Enquiry form below and attach the necessary supporting information
+We suggest that if you have some preliminary drawings or photos, and are ready to discuss, then use our planning enquiry form and attach any supporting information:

-or meet with one of our Planning Advisors in a free Planning meeting below (suspended due to covid 19).
+Otherwise, then meet with one of our Planning Advisors in a free Planning meeting below.

-This video outlines the planning controls, with Gavin McConnell, Executive Planning Advisor, North Sydney Council.
+This video outlines planning controls at North Sydney Council.

-If the matter is more complex we may suggest a free planning advisor meeting.
-If you are seeking a meeting then we suggest you contact your builder or architect first and bring details of the proposals to the meeting.
+During your enquiry, if the matter is more complex, we may suggest a free planning advisor meeting.
+If you are scheduled a meeting then we suggest you contact your builder or architect first and bring details of the proposals to the meeting.
 Informal half hour meetings are held: